UYSio/plato/README.md

 ## plato DB

 The filesystem where RAW assets live.
 Could potentially effect **render** via [inotify](https://en.wikipedia.org/wiki/Inotify).
 The DB can live near your web API in the cloud, or locally where your home NAS is already making backups to Amazon Glacier.
 It shouldn't matter - as long as the world can see your renditions.

-# Some things I believe in

-* Alan Kay is almost definitely always right
-* Simpler is better, but no simpler
-* Show, don't tell
-* Build upon what came before
-* [s-exppressions](https://en.wikipedia.org/wiki/S-expression) is the only way to program
-* Don't use [silos](https://en.wikipedia.org/wiki/Information_silo), unless it's your own silo